Yaya-Cout/Nwagyu/src/reference/tutorial/9-fruits-spawning.md

 playable than most Python implementations with our key check between frames.

-However, a cool feature could be having multiple fruits spawning over time with an higher probability when no fruit was eaten in a while.
+However, a cool feature could be having multiple fruits spawning over time with a higher probability when no fruit was eaten in a while.

 The code is quite simple: we simply set a date to select the next time a fruit should spawn.